-- 32. Under Section 8H of the Christmas Island Act 1958 (Cth), Section 8H of the Cocos (Keeling) Islands Act 1995 (Cth) and the Indian Oceans Territories (Administration of Laws) Act 1992 (WA) the Commonwealth and State Governments entered into an agreement, with effect from 1 July 2016, such that the Salaries and Allowances Tribunal has the power to determine the remuneration of local government CEOs and the fees, expenses and allowances for local government elected members of the Shires of Christmas Island and Cocos (Keeling) Islands. - 33.
-The Tribunal issued its first determination regarding the Shires of Christmas and Cocos (Keeling) Islands on 27 September 2016.
-The Tribunal has reviewed the Shires of Christmas and Cocos (Keeling) Islands during the current inquiry. - 34.
-The Tribunal's future inquiries in to the Shires of Christmas and Cocos (Keeling) Islands will be conducted during the annual local government reviews.
+- 26. The Commonwealth and WA Governments entered an agreement in 2016 under Section 8H of the Christmas Island Act 1958 (Cth), Section 8H of the Cocos (Keeling) Islands Act 1995 (Cth) and the Indian Oceans Territories (Administration of Laws) Act 1992 (WA), such that the Salaries and Allowances Tribunal has the power to determine the remuneration of local government CEOs and the fees, expenses and allowances for local government elected members of the Shires of Christmas Island and Cocos (Keeling) Islands. - 27.
+The Tribunal has reviewed the Shires of Christmas and Cocos (Keeling) Islands during the current inquiry.